-- Inflammation: Sex hormones can raise levels of inflammation throughout your body.
-That could make your IBS symptoms worse.
+- Sex hormones can raise levels of inflammation throughout your body.
+That could make your Irritable Bowel Syndrome symptoms worse.

 Most research has linked oestrogen and progesterone with IBS.
 But scientists have also found that male sex hormones, like testosterone, may also protect against the condition.
 This may be partly the reason why men are less likely to get the disorder.

 Your sex hormone levels then drop with “the change”.
 But it’s unclear how this affects IBS.
-In some women IBS improves after menopause, when these hormonal changes stop.
+In some women Irritable Bowel Syndrome improves after menopause, when these hormonal changes stop.
 Because sometimes it is more the hormone fluctuation causing the problems.
 On the other hand, more than a third of menopausal women in one recent study reported IBS-type symptoms, like gas and heartburn.
-Indeed, more research is needed on the topic.
+We need more research about this.

 As mentioned earlier, female sex hormones levels influence the composition of the microbiota in many sites of the body, especially the gut.
-Due to intimate contact with the larger gut immune system, the gut microbiota has been shown to influence many diseases outside of this organ.
-Therefore, imbalance of the gut microbiota, which is called dysbiosis, has been extensively related to metabolic and immunological diseases.
+The gut microbiota influences many diseases outside the gut.
+This is because of the larger gut immune system.
+Imbalance of the gut microbiota, called dysbiosis, has been extensively related to metabolic and immunological diseases.
 Interestingly, the presence or absence of oestrogen may be able to alter the gut microbiota equilibrium and corresponding disease pathways.
-When the interaction between the gut microbiota and oestrogen is altered due to a lack of oestrogen, this relationship is restructured according to the new circumstances, and this can cause the problem.
+The interaction between the gut microbiota and oestrogen changes due to lack of oestrogen.
+This relationship is restructured according to the new circumstances, and this can cause the problem.

-Obesity affects 65% of postmenopausal women and it is usually associated with the onset of metabolic dysfunction.
+Obesity affects 65% of postmenopausal women.
+It is usually associated with metabolic dysfunction.
 Multiple studies have suggested that postmenopausal women exhibit increased total fat mass and abdominal fat and decreased lean body mass compared with those of premenopausal women, this regardless of ageing.
 The accumulation of abdominal fat in postmenopausal women seems to be a critical factor in the development of insulin resistance and type 2 diabetes, and the relationship between the gut microbiota and a lack of oestrogen it can be responsible for weight gain and lipid deposition during menopause.
 Few studies have investigated whether prebiotics and probiotics can improve insulin sensitivity in postmenopausal women or body fat in mice.

-The intake of flaxseed mucilage for example, a prebiotic, is known to improve insulin sensitivity and alter the gut microbiota in obese postmenopausal women.
+Flaxseed mucilage is a prebiotic.
+The intake of flaxseed mucilage improves insulin sensitivity and alters the gut microbiota in obese postmenopausal women.
 Thus far, the implications of the gut microbiota with low levels or the absence of oestrogen hormone in the metabolism of women have not been sufficiently studied and require further clarification.